aws-samples/automated-emails-for-bedrock-knowledgebases/README.md

 * KnowledgeBaseEmailQuery
     * A Step Functions-powered email pipeline utilizing SES, Lambda, and the previously created Bedrock Knowledge Base

+**Important**: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
+You are responsible for any AWS costs incurred.
+No warranty is implied in this example.

 ### Architecture

 <image src="./architecture_diagram.png" width="1000"/>